Adaro

 IMPT’s officer places vessels at well-defined vessel loading points and monitors all activities performed on the vessels, including stevedoring activities.
 All offshore loading operations are managed and monitored from a floating command center equipped with adequate satellite communications and GPS tracking systems, to achieve a quick turnaround time from arrival to departure.
 The tracking and monitoring activities have been improved by installing a land-based radar to ensure proper operations of vessel placements.

 In carrying out these activities, IMPT prioritizes the port’s safety and security as guided by the environmental impact license and a certificate of compliance with the International Ship and Port Facility Security (ISPS) Code it has maintained since 2015.
 As a result, these activities have significantly enhanced the safety of vessel navigation into and out of Taboneo and the transshipment process at the port.
 Out of the revenue generated from the port services at Taboneo, IMPT pays a concession fee to the government.
-In 2022, IMPT contributed Rp3.2 billion non-tax revenue, or increased by 28% from Rp2.5 billion in 2021.
+In 2023, IMPT contributed Rp3.6 billion non-tax revenue, or increased by 15.2% from Rp3.2 billion in 2022.

 IBT provides services for coal and fuel handling at its Pulau Laut terminal at the southeastern coast of South Kalimantan.
 The coal handling services include coal ship-loading, temporary stockpiling, and coal blending services.
 IBT’s customers can purchase coal from the most economical sources and get IBT to blend the coals according to their requirements to reduce production costs.
 IBT also offers facilities that can load vessels of up to 80,000 dwt in less than two days and an annual throughput capacity of 12 million tons, added with a feature that can help to detect and separate metal contaminants in coal before it is loaded to vessels.

-SDM started to operate in 2008 by working on a capital dredging project at the Barito River channel to make the channel navigable for two-way traffic 24/7.
+SDM started to operate in 2008 by working on a capital dredging project at the Barito River channel to make the channel navigable for two-way traffic 24/7 from January 1, 2009.
 Since then, SDM has maintained the width and depth of the 15-km channel through regular dredging to keep it safe for navigation.
 For proper monitoring and control of the traffic and navigational safety, SDM ensures that its surveillance equipment is at operable condition at all times.

-PBMM offers cargo stevedoring services to ensure safe loading activities using proper procedure and equipment, with operations commencing at Taboneo in July 2013 and at Kelanis in the 3rd quarter of 2017.
-In 2022, PBMM recorded 47 million tonnes of stevedoring tonnages at Taboneo.
+PT Puradika Bongkar Muat Makmur (PBMM) PBMM offers cargo stevedoring services to ensure safe loading activities using proper procedure and equipment, with operations commencing at Taboneo in July 2013 and at Kelanis in the 3rd quarter of 2017.
+In 2023, PBMM recorded 49 million tonnes of stevedoring tonnages at Taboneo.

-In 2018, AL purchased an operational dockyard in Barito Kuala district on the Barito River and established PT Barito Galangan Nusantara (BGN).
-Having a dockyard company is essential for AL to secure reliable maintenance facilities that can readily provide the service by fitting into the barges’ schedules and requirements to ensure smooth operations and avoid costly logistics disruptions due to barge breakdowns.
+PT Barito Galangan Nusantara (BGN), AL’s subsidiary operating a dockyard on the Barito River plays an important role to secure reliable maintenance facilities that can readily provide the service by fitting into the barges’ schedules and requirements to ensure smooth operations and avoid costly logistics disruptions due to barge breakdowns.

-AL has made considerable investment to develop BGN to meet its quality standards and accommodate the company’s larger barges and scale of operations.
-In 2022, BGN continued its focus on facility upgrading and expansion activities, consisting of developing additional slipways (for tug boats and barges), upgrading dockyard’s facilities, utilizing available slipways, enhancing manpower’s skills and competencies, and implementing the Adaro Group’s applicable standards of safety.
+BGN has been upgraded to meet the desired quality standards and accommodate larger barges and scale of operations.
+In 2023, BGN continued its focus on facility upgrading and expansion activities, consisting of developing additional slipways (for tug boats and barges), upgrading dockyard’s facilities, utilizing available slipways, enhancing manpower’s skills and competencies, and implementing the Adaro Group’s applicable standards of safety.